People in the Lab

 Kenneth H. Rubin (B.A., McGill University; Ph.D.
 Pennsylvania State University)

-Rachel Ghosh is a second-year Human Development doctoral student with a specialization in Developmental Science.
+Rachel Ghosh is a third-year Human Development doctoral student with a specialization in Developmental Science.
 She received her B.A. in Psychology from the University of Michigan, Ann Arbor, with a minor in Community Action and Social Change.
-Her research interests include father-child relationships, father absence, and the impacts of father involvement on children’s social and emotional development throughout the lifespan.
-She is also interested in father-inclusive parenting interventions, and intervention work that promotes healthy development and resilience among fatherless children.
+Her research interests include father-child relationships, father involvement, and the impacts of fathering on children’s social and emotional development throughout the lifespan.
+She is also interested in diverse parenting interventions, and intervention work that promotes healthy development and resilience among at-risk children.
 Rachel is co-mentored by Dr. Natasha Cabrera in the HDQM department, where she works on a parenting intervention for low-income black and Latinx first-time parents and their infants.
-Rachel is also working on our lab's international COVID-19 Project (see COVID page here).

 Mazneen is a second-year doctoral student in the School Psychology program (Dr. Cixin Wang, advisor).
 She earned her first Master’s degree in Clinical Psychology in 2008 in India, after which she worked as a Clinical Psychologist for two years.
 She moved to the United States in 2011, and received her second Master’s degree in Personality and Social Psychology from the American University, Washington, DC in December 2012.
 Mazneen is interested in studying the effects of parental influences and culture on child development, with a specific focus on child and adolescent internalizing symptoms.
 In addition, she is coordinating the data gathering responsibilities for the India site that is involved in our lab's international COVID-19 Project (see COVID page here).